Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Natural Beauty, Golf, and Outdoor Adventures

 • Charleston is between three beaches, each with a different vibe.
-Sullivan’s Island is private and picturesque with a mile of preserve along the shoreline, Isle of Palms has more of a mansions overlooking white sand feel, and Folly Beach is a surf, bonfire on the beach community.
-All three are great for beach lovers but we love Sullivan’s Island and one of our favorite restaurants and James Beard winner The Obstinate Daughter is a block off the beach.
+Sullivan’s Island is private and picturesque with a mile of preserve along the shoreline.
+Isle of Palms has more of a mansions overlooking white sand feel.
+Folly Beach is a surf, bonfire on the beach community.
+All three are great for beach lovers, but we love Sullivan’s Island and one of our favorite restaurants and James Beard winner The Obstinate Daughter is a block off the beach.

 • If it’s your first time in the city there is plenty to discover on foot without leaving downtown but if you want to adventure out go to Magnolia Plantation with its lush gardens it’s a must-see for nature enthusiasts.
 Download the free Merlin Bird app and start collecting hundreds of bird songs on your phone.
 There are also a bunch of advertised spots, including Drayton Hall, Middleton Place, Boone Hall and the Angel Oak but Magnolia Plantation bundles all of these into one memorable experience (and there are wine events!).